03 - Scope of privilege

 Are foreign lawyers recognized for the purposes of privilege?

-Attorneys registered in the European Economic Area (EEA) may carry out all activities of attorneys in Hungary, as long as the attorney is admitted to the lawyer's bar association as a European lawyer (európai közösségi jogász).
+Attorneys registered in the European Economic Area (EEA) may carry out all of the activities of attorneys in Hungary, as long as the attorney is admitted to the lawyer's bar association as a European lawyer (európai közösségi jogász).
 European lawyers are subject to the same obligations and enjoy the same rights as Hungarian attorneys, with the exception of representation in criminal proceedings.
-Thus, communication with European lawyers is also covered by legal privilege.
+Thus, communications with European lawyers are also covered by legal privilege.

-Attorneys registered outside the EEA can only provide legal advice in Hungary on a permanent basis if admitted to the lawyer's bar association as foreign legal adviser (külföldi jogi tanácsadó).
-Although the fact that a foreign legal adviser may only provide legal advice with respect to their domestic law or international law would render it unlikely that communication between a client and a foreign legal adviser is covered by legal privilege, the circumstances that the foreign legal adviser can only provide legal advice on the basis of a cooperation agreement with a Hungarian attorney make it likely that the communication would fall under legal privilege.
+Attorneys registered outside the EEA can only provide legal advice in Hungary on a permanent basis if they are admitted to the lawyer's bar association as a foreign legal adviser (külföldi jogi tanácsadó).
+Although a foreign legal adviser may only provide legal advice with respect to their domestic law or international law, the requirement for a cooperation agreement with a Hungarian attorney makes it likely that such communications are also privileged.

-Additionally, communication with foreign attorneys not registered in Hungary may fall under legal privilege in accordance with the rules of the domestic law applicable to the foreign attorney.
+Additionally, communications with foreign attorneys not registered in Hungary may fall under legal privilege in accordance with the domestic law applicable to the foreign attorney.

 Does privilege extend to nonlegal professionals who may from time to time advise on legal issues relating to their field, e.g., accountants or tax consultants advising on tax law?